 The signs and symptoms of McLeod neuroacanthocytosis syndrome usually begin in mid-adulthood.
 Behavioral changes, such as lack of self-restraint, the inability to take care of oneself, anxiety, depression, and changes in personality may be the first signs of this condition.
 While these behavioral changes are typically not progressive, the movement problems and intellectual impairments that are characteristic of this condition tend to worsen with age.For a comprehensive review of the signs and symptoms of McLeod neuroacanthocytosis, you can visit GeneReviews at the following link.
-GeneReviews provides current, expert-authored, peer-reviewed, full-text articles describing the application of genetic testing to the diagnosis, management, and genetic counseling of patients with specific inherited conditions.
+GeneReviews provides current, expert-authored, peer-reviewed, full-text articles describing the application of

 Making a diagnosis for a genetic or rare disease can often be challenging.
 Healthcare professionals typically look at a person’s medical history, symptoms, physical exam, and laboratory test results in order to make a diagnosis.
 The following resources provide information relating to diagnosis and testing for this condition.
 If you have questions about getting a diagnosis, you should contact a healthcare professional.